 My favorite moments occur in the outtakes and deleted scenes (thankfully included in both DVD and digital download formats), with Mark’s frustration over Bob’s outrageous claims.
 This is particularly evident when Bob informs Mark that aliens “tampered” with a supposed photo of a UFO over Benson’s that Mark feels is obviously digitally manipulated.

 Waiting for aliens to arrive at UFO Daze

-I’ve spent the last several years researching the phenomena around Long Lake, including several recent expeditions to the area and a hike to the top of Dundee Mountain, an ancient glacial formation at the southern end of the lake that some believe is the origin of the unusual activity.
+I’ve spent the last several years researching the phenomena around Long Lake, including several recent visits to the area and a hike to the top of Dundee Mountain, an ancient glacial formation at the southern end of the lake that some believe is the origin of the unusual activity.
 I even attended the 30th annual UFO Daze in 2018.
 I haven’t seen anything myself, but it doesn’t really matter.
-Whether it’s actually aliens or just hi-tech trickery (I’ve heard rumors of hoaxes perpetrated during UFO Daze) the evidence is irrefutable to the denizens of Benson’s, who sit in their lawn chairs at the edge of the lake patiently awaiting visitors from outer space.
+Whether it’s actually aliens or just hi-tech trickery (I’ve heard rumors of hoaxes perpetrated during UFO Daze) the evidence is irrefutable to the denizens of Benson’s, who patiently await visitors from outer space from their lawn chairs at the edge of the lake.

 The Dundee Project is part humor and part mystery, guaranteed to either ignite your conspiracy theory-fueled paranoia or leave you scratching your head in bewilderment.

 The Dundee Project trailer narrated by Wisconsin native Jason Vernon of Bon Iver